-A 30-minute activity by increasing the core temperature less than 1.5 ° Cis defined as the safe limit (8,19,20).
-According to the Guide to Sports Medicine Australia (SMA) (2002) activities with an average of 43 minutes and Tomic et al. (2013) research in the recommended 50 minutes of activity.
-Some studies have been done on exercise frequency, complained that an 8-week period three days a week is considered as the optimum time for an exercise protocol (12,17,19).
-Researches in this area are limited and require further study.
-Animal studies in the field of pregnancy showed that physical activity in pregnant mice is followed by the neurogenesis in the hippocampus of children (21).
-Furthermore, in other studies, it was observed that active mothers have a better nerve growth in children between the ages of 12 and 24 months.
-Similarly, on motion organ, modes of behavior, general intelligence and learning language the practiced groups are superior and this difference will be maintained in following years (3,6).
-In the study of Clapp et al. (1998) the scores of mental skills of children with active mothers during pregnancy was high but there was no statistically significant difference between groups.
-While in children of the experimental group at the age of five had significant differences in verbal skills (22).
-On the contrary, Jukic et al. (2013) showed that leisure activities have an impact on children's verbal intelligence and general physical activity because of stress and other negative factors can have a negative effect on verbal intelligence (21).
+A 30-minute activity by increasing the core temperature to less than 1.5 ° Cis defined as the safe limit (8,19,20).
+According to the Guide to Sports Medicine Australia (SMA), activities with an average of 43 minutes, and the Tomic et al. research recommended 50 minutes of activity.
+Some studies have been done on exercise frequency, complaining that eight weeks three days a week, is considered the optimum time for an exercise protocol (12,17,19).
+However, researches in this area are limited and require further study.
+Animal studies in pregnancy showed that physical activity in pregnant mice is followed by neurogenesis in the hippocampus of children (21).
+Furthermore, other studies observed that active mothers have better nerve growth in children between 12 and 24 months.

+Similarly, on the motion organ, modes of behavior, general intelligence, and learning language, the practiced groups are superior, and this difference will be maintained in the following years (3,6).
+In the study of Clapp et al., the scores of mental skills of children with active mothers during pregnancy were high, but there was no statistically significant difference between groups.
+While children of the experimental group at the age of five had significant differences in verbal skills (22).
+On the contrary, Jukic et al. showed that leisure activities impact children's verbal intelligence and general physical activity because stress and other negative factors can negatively affect verbal intelligence (21).
+This study sought to find an answer to the question of whether physical activity during pregnancy affects problemsolving skills as a cognitive variable of threemonth infants.